This site's name makes clear you can expect photographs - but about what?

 There is also a geographical restriction: my photos are mostly from Holland and from

-various places in Europe and Turkey; only occasionally they are from more exotic places.
+various places in Europe and Turkey; a few are from more exotic places.
+By the end

 All photographs: Copyright Cor Zonneveld.